 This assessment seeks to ascertain students' abilities to work in collaboration and apply the consumer principles learnt in the course to different cultural settings.
-Students will arrange themselves into groups of 3-4.
+Students will arrange themselves into groups of five by completing the online Group signup tool on Moodle.
+You are unable to submit an assignment online until this is done.
 You need also submit a group contract (see Policy on Group Projects) before you start your group project.
 At the end of semester you are also required to complete an individual evaluation of your contribution versus that of other group members.
+This is a confidential online survey accessed using the Assessment tool.
 Students who do not complete a group contract at the beginning and an individual evaluation have no recourse (cause of complaint) for their final group project mark.
 Responsibility for the management of groups is the students own.

 These groups must be within the same tutorial.
-Each group will submit two assignments.
+Each group will submit three assignments.
 Each assignment covers the application of consumer behaviour theories in different countries in the South East Asian region.
 (See the 'one stop' tips document on iLearn for further information about these reports.)
 At least one real world example of each the consumer behaviour theory and concept discussed in the relevant chapters of both texts should be included in your report.
 The example could be print, scanned images, a link to You-tube video.
-A minimum of six peer-reviewed academic journal articles should be cited and correctly referenced.
+A minimum of five academic journals should be cited and correctly referenced.

-These group reports are submitted online by one member of each group.
+These group reports are submitted online to Moodle after the Wiki has been compiled.
 Students are required to check for plagiarism using the Turnitin tool also available from i-learn.
 In the end, the assignment that is submitted online for grading is also assessed for plagiarism, using Turnitin and a variety of other online tools.
 Any group with a similarity rating of 30% and above will automatically receive a grade of zero.
 The use of previous student papers will receive a grade -1, for each reference to a student paper found via Turnitin.

 Group Report 1: China, Chapters 1-4 of Schiffman.
 Compare and contrast as to how two (2) aspects or theories of consumer behaviour as discussed in Schiffman applies to this country and how it differs from that in Australia.
 Show how this may provide a marketing opportunity for an Australian exporter.
-This is due Friday, 20 December at 10 a.m.
-Group report 1: 2,250-2,500 words - worth 15% of final mark.
+This is due at the end of week 5, 30th August at 11.59 p.m.

-Group Report 2: Your choice of South Korea or Malaysia, Chapters 5-13 of Schiffman.
+Group Report 2: South Korea, Chapters 5-9 of Schiffman.
 Compare and contrast as to how two (2) aspects or theories of consumer behaviour as discussed in Schiffman applies to this country and how it differs from that in Australia.
 Show how this may provide a marketing opportunity for a Australian exporter.
+This is due at the end of week 9, 11 of October at 11.59 p.m.